zhinst/zhinst-toolkit/docs/source/start/index.rst

 Install from Source
 -------------------

-Clone the :mod:`zhinst-toolkit` repository from github HERE (TODO: add link!) and install the package from source.
+Clone the :mod:`zhinst-toolkit` repository from GitHub HERE (TODO: add link!) and install the package from source.

 .. code:: bash